Americans far from sold on Democrats' spending plans, polls show

 HERE'S WHAT'S IN THE DEMOCRATS' $1.75 TRILLION SPENDING BILL

 Americans were divided (34% to 34%) on whether both bills would help or hurt the economy, according to an ABC News/Ipsos poll conducted Oct.
 29-30.
-About a quarter of those surveyed were unsure of how the measures, which cost roughly $3 billion combined, would impact the nation’s economy.
+About a quarter of those surveyed were unsure of how the measures, which cost roughly $3 trillion combined, would impact the nation’s economy.

 But when it comes to their own personal finances, more Americans say they're concerned about potential ramifications from the spending packages.
 The poll indicated that a plurality of respondents, or about 32%, said the bills will hurt people like them if they become law, compared to a quarter who thought the measures would help them.
 Nearly a fifth questioned said the bills would make no difference in their lives, with a quarter not sure.